denny7550/jQuery-ShooterDemo/README.md

 # jQuery-ShooterDemo
-Shooter Demo game (little buged) made with jQuery for a task!
+Shooter demo game made with jQuery for a task!

 # Sprite library used
 jQuery.animateSprite 1.3.4